 My family and I enjoy taking weekend getaways to the Great Smoky Mountains.
-More specifically to the towns of Pigeon Forge and Gatlinburg, Tennessee.
-This entire area is filled with all sorts of attractions ranging from mini golf to dinner theaters and everything in between.
-I think it has become a home away from home for us.
+The entire area is filled with all sorts of attractions ranging from mini golf to dinner theaters and everything in between.
+I think it has become somewhat of a home away from home for us.

 There is also a large arts and crafts community in the area.
 Every time we would visit this area, I always admired the pottery work of one certain artist.
 The pieces can be a bit pricey depending on what you choose so I purchased a beautiful mug.
-(Maybe one day I will get the pitcher I really wanted.)
+(One day I’ll get the pitcher I really wanted.)